matt-42/lithium/docs/getting_started.md

-# Installation
+# Getting Started

 There is two ways to get started with lithium:
   - Using the command line interface, which build and run programs inside docker containers.
   - By instaling lithium locally

-# Using the command line interface
+## Using the command line interface

 *Requirements*: Python 3 and Docker